maximkiesel1/Exploratory_Data_Analysis_Mental_Health/README.md

 The goal is to get an insight in the suicide rates of the top 30 industry nations.

-This helps to understand in which direction the suicide rates where developed and what are
+This helps us to understand in which direction the suicide rates were developing and

-areas where
+what are areas which we need to act.